Kajabi Review Top Highlights

 If you just want to focus on teaching online courses and helping people with your knowledge, instead of getting bogged down with tech headaches, Kajabi is an incredible platform to use.
-And, if you’re comfortable living with having a limited selection of marketing website themes, it can also serve as an incredible all-in-one app.
+And, if you’re comfortable living with having a limited selection of marketing website themes, it can also serve as an incredible all-in-one app that will allow you to also create and manage your main marketing/blog site.

 Not sure if Kajabi is a good fit?